nhcooper123/blue-whale-bes/manuscript/revision/response.md

 147-149.
 This sentence makes it seem like hardly anyone is using museum specimens for SIA or other chemical analyses, which simply isn't the case.

-> We have rephrased this.
+> We have rephrased this to make it clear we are highlighting something others have also highlighted in the past.

 > We hope we have responded to all these comments appropriately.
 Please let us know if you require any further information,